Elcid-Chawa/shopnow/README.md

-# shopnow
+# SHOP NOW
-This is my e-copmmerce shopping app
+This is my e-commerce shopping app